Perceptual Style is the way you take in information through your five senses and make that information meaningful to you.

 All six Perceptual Style are normal and healthy ways of perceiving the world.
 None is better than or more accurate in its perception than any other.
 Each has unique strengths and specific blind spots.
 All shine in some situations and struggle in others.

 Here is a brief look at the six Perceptual Styles (presented in alphabetical order):

 People with the Activity Perceptual Style jump into life with both feet.
 They fully engage with the confidence that the details will sort themselves out.
 Direction, ideas, and pursuits emerge as the result of constant action and involvement with others and their surroundings.
 They engage until some new possibility or interest emerges to capture their attention.
 They cultivate extensive networks of friends and associates.

 Activity people develop an intense fascination with things that captivate their imagination, and they seek to share the excitement of their experience within their personal network.
 They are uninterested in things they find tedious or no longer hold their curiosity.
 They move rapidly from one experience to the next.

-Activity people bring energy and vitality to their activities and are often instrumental in getting things started.
+Activity people bring energy and vitality to their actions and are often instrumental in getting things started.
 They believe that life should be fun as well as productive.

-Activity people resist details and analysis.
-They get easily bored with repetitive and routine tasks.
+They get easily bored with repetitive and routine tasks and resist details and analysis.
 They are always ready to jump into something new, and they lose interest in activities that do not deliver attention-grabbing results.
 They quickly abandon anything they find boring and will wander off in search of other groups or activities that need energizing.